SPANISH K-12 EDUCATION

 Students who plan to teach Spanish in K-12, can be certified through the Education department and get their major in Spanish.
 The Spanish education program is designed to give students a broad background in literature to prepare them for the praxis exam and the subjects they are likely to teach.
 Therefore, the education program has more requirements.
 As part of the regular Spanish major, students are required to study abroad in a Spanish-speaking country.

 Students must earn a C or higher in the general education classes PSY 206 Human Growth and Development, COM 101 Oral Communications, and MA 113 College Algebra (or higher math).
-They must earn a C or higher in ED 300 Education as a Profession, ED 306 Introduction to Exceptional Learners, ED 351 Educational Measurement, and ED 360 Educational Psychology, and they must earn a B or higher in ED 302 Art and Science of Teaching.
+They must earn a C or higher in ED 200 Education as a Profession, ED 306 Introduction to Exceptional Learners, ED 452 Educational Measurement, ED 390 Classroom Management, and ED 360 Educational Psychology, and they must earn a B or higher in ED 302 Art and Science of Teaching.

 Teacher Education

-To be admitted to the Teacher Education program, students must also pass the Praxis Core exam or earn a 21 or higher on the ACT and complete 44 hours with a 2.75 GPA or higher, and pass a criminal background check.
+To be admitted to the Teacher Education program, students must pass the Praxis Core exam or earn a 21 or higher on the ACT or have a 3.0 overall GPA and complete 44 hours with a 2.75 GPA or higher, and pass a criminal background check

 Educator Preparation Program Progression

-Once admitted, students will successfully complete FL 410 Methods & Materials in Secondary Language, and then they qualify to begin their teacher internship semester, when they will enroll in ED 401 Classroom Management and ED 407 Observation and Directed Teaching in Grades K-12.
+Once admitted, students will successfully complete FL 410 Methods & Materials in Secondary Language, and then they qualify to begin their teacher internship semester, when they will enroll in ED 452 Educational Measurement and ED 407 Observation and Directed Teaching in Grades K-12.

 Advising